Aunt Gertie, An Active Methodist

 Interviewer: Yeah, then it was all taken care of.
 Right.

 Uncle Bob: Yeah, … then I cleared up that debt.
-An’ … then I modernized it after that.
-In other words, I had to, I had the whole thing re-wired from top to bottom because it was, when I went up in the attic an’ seen them all bare wires up in the attic.
+An’ then I … modernized it after that.
+In other words, I had to, I had the whole thing re-wired, top to bottom, because it was, when I went up in the attic an’ seen them, all bare wires up in the attic.

 Interviewer: Oh, I’m sure it was –